pmslavin/pywrparser/docs/source/library.rst

 The :func:`results_as_dict` and :func:`results_as_json` functions in the :mod:`pywrparser.display`
-module provide a convenient means to translate ``errors`` and ``warnings`` objects into `dict` and JSON form respectively.
+module provide a convenient means to translate ``errors`` and ``warnings`` objects into `dict` and JSON forms respectively.